PHILO-HE/Launch-TiDB/README.md

    https://www.rust-lang.org/en-US/other-installers.html

-# support SSM project
+## Support SSM project

   To enable TiDB in SSM (https://github.com/Intel-bigdata/SSM.git), you should run build_shared_libs.sh to generate three files with .so suffix under lib/ directory in this project.

   After build is completed, you should put libpd.so, libtikv.so and libtidb.so into {SSM_HOME}/lib.
   The libtikv.so is dynamically linked to librocksdb.so.5.6.
 So you should also build rocksdb as build prerequisite section guides on each host where TiKV is deployed.

-# run demo
+## Run demo

   Run compile.sh to compile the java code and run start.sh to start tidb.

-# deployment tips
+## Deployment tips

 1. unset http_proxy and https_proxy.

 2. Options for PD, TiKV and TiDB.

    The client-urls option for pd must be a http address and a hostname is not valid.
-   The addr option for tikv should be a ip address without starting with http.
+   The addr option for tikv should be an ip address without starting with http.
    The pd option for tikv and the path option for tidb can be either a hostname or an ip address.
    In the cluster situation, the client-url option for pd and the addr option for tikv should not be 127.0.0.1.